 Lariam (Mefloquine) side effects

+The extreme psychiatric side effects and adverse reactions to Lariam (Mefloquine) included depression, paranoia, hallucinations, anxiety, convulsions, and psychotic behavior.
+There have been many incidents of suicide and suicidal thoughts in soldiers who had used Lariam as an anti-malarial drug.
 The drug affects the brain more quickly than getting into the bloodstream (which is the target for anti-malarial activity) and it can stay in the body for many weeks after the user has stopped taking it.
-Lariam can cross the blood/brain barrier and build up in fatty tissue, where it is neuro-toxic and can kill nerve cells and interfere with signals that control basic human emotions.
+Lariam can cross the blood/brain barrier and build up in fatty tissue, where it is neurotoxic, kill nerve cells, and interfere with signals that control basic human emotions.

 Complaint lodged with EU Commission over-prescription of unlicensed drugs

-It is not licensed in Ireland and so is not available to hospitals or GPs.
+A senior solicitor at Coleman Legal LLP has complained to the European Commission to stop the Irish Army’s use of controversial anti-malarial drug Lariam (Mefloquine).
+Norman Spicer claims that the Defence Forces are contravening EU law by prescribing the drug to troops on overseas service without offering any alternative medication.
+Lariam (also referred to as Mefloquine) has been connected to serious psychiatric side effects including depression, paranoia and psychotic violence.
+It is not licensed in Ireland and unavailable to hospitals or GPs.
 Some Defence Forces personnel have claimed that it ruined their lives, provoking violent mood swings and suicidal thoughts.
-Former soldier Anthony Moore told the Mirror last year that he was living a “Jekyll and Hyde hell” after being prescribed Lariam and had had thoughts of killing his wife.
+Former soldier Anthony Moore told the Mirror last year that he was living a “Jekyll and Hyde hell” after being prescribed Lariam (Mefloquine) and had had thoughts of killing his wife.

 Mr Spicer told the Sunday Mirror:

-Over the usage of the anti-malaria medicine Lariam
+Overuse of the anti-malaria medicine Lariam (Mefloquine)

 A soldier turned lawyer is suing the Irish Army.

-Mr Spicer joined the Army on leaving school at the age of 18 and in 2009 received the Security Defence Policy Medal for his service in Chad.
+Mr Spicer joined the Army after leaving school at the age of 18.
+In 2009, he received the Security Defence Policy Medal for his service in Chad.
 But, he told the Sunday Mirror, “I was four months there but can only remember a couple of incidents, the rest was a complete fog.
 I felt very depressed and had severe memory loss.
-I’d have really vivid dreams and nightmares waking up thinking I’d just killed someone.”
+I’d have vivid dreams and nightmares waking up thinking I’d just killed someone.”
+Mr Spicer’s complaint to the European Commission asserts that EU and Irish law only allow for unlicensed drugs to be prescribed if this is to meet the patient’s unique needs.
+The complaint contrasts this with the blanket authorisation of Lariam in the Irish Defence Forces by the Director of the Medical Corps.

-Anti-Malarial drug side effects
+Anti-malarial drug side effects

 In a statement, Roche, the manufacturers of Lariam, said: